Centaurea cyanus: In culture

 The blue cornflower has been the national flower of Estonia since 1969 and symbolizes daily bread to Estonians.
 It is also the symbol of the Estonian Conservative People's Party.

+Cornflower is one of the symbols of Belarus and the Belarusian nation.
+It reflects the openness and sincerity of Belarusians and their place on planet Earth.

 It is also the symbol of the Finnish National Coalition Party, and the Liberal People's Party of Sweden, where it has since the dawn of the 20th century been a symbol for social liberalism.

 It is the official flower of the Swedish province of Östergötland and the school flower of Winchester College and also of Dulwich College, where it is said to have been the favourite flower of the founder, Edward Alleyn.

 In France the bleuet de France is the symbol of the 11 November 1918 armistice and, as such, a common symbol for veterans (especially the now defunct poilus of World War I), similar to the Remembrance poppies worn in the United Kingdom and in Canada.

 The cornflower is also the symbol for motor neurone disease and amyotrophic lateral sclerosis.

 Cornflowers are sometimes worn by Old Harrovians, former pupils of the British Harrow School.

 A blue cornflower was used by Corning Glass Works for the initial release of Corning Ware Pyroceram cookware.
 Its popularity in the United States, Canada, United Kingdom and Australia was so high that it became the symbol of Corning Glass Works.